ankitthe22nd/BasicDemos/README.md

 # BasicDemos
-Some Basic codes that help us to understand work flow of javascript.
+Some Basic codes that help us to understand work flow of web developments.